danibt656/Mapache/README.md

 </div>

 ### *And here is a list of <u>what it could get to do</u>*

++ Ability to use HTTPS instead of HTTP

++ Compatibility with Windows & the *WinSock* API

 + Full (or semi-full) implementation of the HTTP protocol, as defined by [RFC 2616](https://www.ietf.org/rfc/rfc2616.txt).